KaleemFAST/Deep-learning-based-HCC-diagnosis-/README.md

 # Deep-learning-based-HCC-diagnosis-
-Deep learning based Hepatocellular Carcinoma diagnosis.
-Liver and liver tumor segmentation using 3D unet
+This project is about the analysis of Hepatocellular Carcinoma (HCC).
+Deep learning based HCC diagnosis, liver and liver tumor segmentation using 3D unet architecture.
+# Project steps